-Essays: Each student will complete two two- four page essays.
+Essays: Each student will complete one-4 page essays.
 The essays satisfy the intellectual competencies of reading, writing, critical thinking, and computer literacy.
 Essays should be in standard MLA format and should be carefully proofread and free from errors.
 Students who plagiarize on essays will receive a 0 for that assignment or a grade at the discretion of the professor.
-If a student plagiarizes twice on separate assignments then the student will receive an "F" in the course at the discretion of the professor.
+If a student plagiarizes twice on separate assignments then the student will receive an "F" in the course.
 Plagiarism is the intentional or negligent copying or paraphrasing of sources without proper citation.
 Essays are assigned according to topics.
-Topics are given in the assignment section on the Eagle Online course.
-Students are required to write on one of the topics assigned.
+Topics are given in the Learning Web for the course.
+Students are required to write on only one of the topics assigned.
 Essays count for 100 points each.
 Essays are typically graded within one week of due date.
-Students should submit essays only as doc, docx, rtf or pdf file types.
-Essays submitted in another file format may not be readable.
-All unreadable essays will not be graded and will be marked late if students are required to resubmit essay.
-Students should cite the text as the primary source and use at least one external secondary source of an academic nature besides Wikipedia, Sparknotes or Cliffsnotes.
-All essays should include a works cited page at the end of the essay using standard MLA format.
-All emailed essays receive a one grade deduction in addition to any late deduction.
+Emailed essays receive a one grade deduction and subsequent deductions after 12 hours of lateness.